yabirgb/crdt/README.md

 not a distributed system).

-If this is an error on how I understood the problem and alternative solution will reimplement the system as:
+If this is an error on how I understood the problem and alternative solution will reimplement the system being distributed as:

 - Each instance of the class `Server` is a different programm running isolated.